FREQUENTLY ASKED QUESTIONS ON CIVIL PROTECTION ORDERS (CPO’s)

 The case is set for a prompt court proceeding called an ex parte hearing.
 If the Petitioner can prove that an order is legally proper, the Court will issue an ex parte CPO directing the Respondent to stay away.
 This can occur before the Respondent has notice of the court case.
-A blank copy of the CPO Petition is available HERE.
-A copy of the Ohio Supreme Court Instructions for filing a CPO petition is available HERE.
+A blank copy of the CPO PETITION FORM is available by clicking on that link.
+A copy of the CPO Instructions is available by clicking on that link.
 There are no court costs for the Petitioner.
 In certain cases, the Respondent may be required to pay court costs.

 How does the Clerk locate the Respondent in a CPO case?

 It is the responsibility of the Petitioner seeking the CPO to provide the Clerk’s office with a current address for the Respondent so the proper court papers can be delivered.

 Do I have to give my address to get a CPO?